Innisfail Estate, Queensland: Education

-Innisfail State College is a government primary and secondary (Early Childhood-12) school for boys and girls at 45 Flying Fish Point Road.
+Innisfail State College is a government primary and secondary (Early Childhood–12) school for boys and girls at 45 Flying Fish Point Road.
 In 2017, the school had an enrolment of 856 students with 85 teachers (81 full-time equivalent) and 57 non-teaching staff (43 full-time equivalent).
 It includes an early childhood developmental program, a diverse learning centre, and a special education program.
 The college provides secondary schooling and special education for primary and secondary school children and secondary.
-However, iit does not offer mainstream primary schooling and there are no mainstream primary schools in Innisfail Estate.
+However, it does not offer mainstream primary schooling and there are no mainstream primary schools in Innisfail Estate.
 The nearest government primary school is Innisfail State School in Innisfail across the river to the west.
 Catholic primary and secondary schools are also available in Innisfail.